SELinuxProject/selinux-testsuite/README.md

 security_label export option and will test default NFS file labeling in the absence of any options.
 When finished, it will unmount and unexport the mount and then stop the nfs-server.

+There is also an option to allow individual tests to be run on NFS as shown by the following example (ensure a valid policy is loaded):

+       # cd selinux-testsuite
+       # ./tools/nfs.sh nfs_filesystem -v

+Any test will then be run on a security_label exported filesystem without any *context= option set.

 ## Running the Tests